gianlucasudano/frontend-test/README.md

 `Initial App Setup`:

-To speed up the initial setup, I selected tools and dependencies from my [starter web application](https://github.com/gianlucasudano/web-dev-lab).
+To expedite the initial setup process, I utilized tools and dependencies from my [starter web application](https://github.com/gianlucasudano/web-dev-lab)., allowing me to allocate more time towards the task at hand.
-This allowed for more time to understand the integration of dependencies required for this home task.

 * **Pros**: Environment based on my previous expertise.
 * **Cons**: No cons.